mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void SetupTravelShop(int[] shop, ref int nextSlot)

 Allows you to add items to the travelling merchant's shop.
 Add an item by setting shop[nextSlot] to the ID of the item you are adding then incrementing nextSlot.
 In the end, nextSlot must have a value of 1 greater than the highest index in shop that represents an item ID.
 If you want to remove an item, you will have to be familiar with programming.

+### public virtual void BuffTownNPC(ref float damageMult, ref int defense)

+Allows you to modify the stats of town NPCs.
+Useful for buffing town NPCs when certain bosses are defeated, etc.